DATAMATH CALCULATOR MUSEUM

 The main features of the TI-80 VSC in a short summary:

 |• Graphing of up to 4 functions at one time.

 • Parametric graphing to analyze up to three parametric equations.

 • One- and two-variable statistical analyses with up to 99 data points.

 From a technical point of view the TI-80 VSC combines the 8-bit hardware architecture known from the Financial Investment Analyst FIA-10 and the enhanced capabilities from the TI-95 Procalc.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.
 The TI-80 VSC uses just four main components:

 |• Texas Instruments / Toshiba proprietary microprocessor

 • Sharp LH5359©1995 - 64k Bytes Mask ROM for internal program storage

 • Suwa Seikosha SRM2264 - 8k Bytes SRAM for user program and data